-Oil from the Company's TDF Concessions is sold at a discount to the Brent oil price and oil from the Company's Mendoza Concessions is sold at a price negotiated with the customer.
-During Q1 2024, the Company received an average of \$58.56 per bbl for its TDF oil, all of which was exported and \$65.75 per bbl for its oil from the Mendoza Concessions, all of which was sold to the domestic market.
+Oil from the Company's Santa Cruz Concessions is sold at a discount to the Golfo San Jorge oil price, oil from the TDF Concessions is sold at a discount to the Brent oil price and oil from the Company's Mendoza Concessions is sold at a price negotiated with the customer.
+During Q1 2025, the Company received an average of \$59.20 per bbl for its TDF oil, all of which was exported, \$69.17 per bbl for its oil from the Mendoza Concessions, all of which was sold to the domestic market, and \$70.73 per bbl for its oil from the Santa Cruz Concessions, all of which was sold to the domestic market.